A man sits with his friends and uses his credit card at an outdoor restaurant to pay the server.

 How do credit scores affect your interest rate?

 According to the Federal Trade Commission, having a higher credit score may qualify you for a lower interest rate.
-So, you could possibly save money on interest by keeping your credit score up.
+So, you might save money on interest by keeping your credit score up.

 You can maintain a good credit score by practicing good credit management.
 The Federal Trade Commission recommends the following credit tips: